 Enjoy this information prepared just for you!

 CALL us today if you are thinking about selling or buying!
 Your referral is our best compliment!

-2015 has all the indications of being another great year for the Walker Real Estate Group; as the #1 Sales Team on Singer Island, our goal is to provide our customers a true concierge experience in all their real estate transactions.
+We are hopeful for another banner year for the Walker Real Estate Group.
+As the #1 Sales Team on Singer Island, providing our customers a true concierge experience has been a major factor in our success.
 Trust, integrity and knowledge of the market is our number one priority.